n3cx011/weather-dashboard/README.md

 -Vercel Root Directory Configuration: Our deployment initially showed a 404: NOT_FOUND error because Vercel was looking for files in the root folder instead of the src/ directory.

--Merge Conflict Resolution: To meet assignment requirements, we intentionally edited the same line in the README.md, which required us to manually resolve the conflict in the code editor before merging to develop .
+-Merge Conflict Resolution: To meet assignment requirements, we intentionally edited the same line in the README.md, which required us to manually resolve the conflict in the code editor before merging to develop.

--GitHub Actions Secrets: Setting up the deploy.yml was challenging as it required the correct mapping of VERCEL_TOKEN, ORG_ID, and PROJECT_ID within GitHub Secrets to allow the automation robot to communicate with Vercel .
+-GitHub Actions Secrets: Setting up the deploy.yml was challenging as it required the correct mapping of VERCEL_TOKEN, ORG_ID, and PROJECT_ID within GitHub Secrets to allow the automation robot to communicate with Vercel.

--Git Tracking Issues: Some files initially appeared with a green "U" (Untracked) icon in the editor, requiring us to properly use git add and git commit to ensure all source code was pushed to the repository .
+-Git Tracking Issues: Some files initially appeared with a green "U" (Untracked) icon in the editor, requiring us to properly use git add and git commit to ensure all source code was pushed to the repository.